Irish Republican Army (1922–1969): Civil War

 The conduct of the Civil War resulted in long-lasting bitterness on both sides.
 In September special emergency legislation came into effect under which military tribunals were empowered to pass death sentences.
 The head of the anti-Treaty forces, Liam Lynch, responded with an announcement that Free State TDs and Senators who had voted for the legislation would be targeted.
-A number of members of the Oireachtas were attacked, TD Sean Hales was killed and the property of parliamentarians burnt.
-In addition IRA men around the country burned many of the stately homes of the old Protestant Anglo-Irish landed class—a policy motivated by both class antagonism and nationalist resentment against a class traditionally seen as "pro-British".
+A number of members of the Oireachtas were attacked, TD Seán Hales was killed and the property of parliamentarians burnt.
+The day following the killing of Hales, in reprisal the government cabinet ordered the execution of four imprisoned leaders of the anti-treaty IRA: Joe McKelvey, Rory O'Connor, Liam Mellows and Richard Barrett were executed by firing squad (8 December 1922).
+In addition, IRA men around the country burned many of the stately homes of the old Protestant Anglo-Irish landed class—a policy motivated by both class antagonism and nationalist resentment against a class traditionally seen as "pro-British".
 The Free State Government, for its part, officially executed 77 anti-Treaty prisoners.
 Government forces also carried out a number of atrocities against prisoners.
 This was particularly pronounced in Kerry, where the fighting was most bitter.
 On at least three occasions in March 1923, IRA prisoners were massacred with land mines in reprisal for the killing of Free State soldiers.
 Ironically, the men accused of these war crimes were mostly from the Dublin Guard, themselves IRA veterans from 1919 to 1921.

 By 1923, the defeat of the anti-Treaty IRA seemed assured.
 It controlled no territory and its guerrilla campaign had little public support.
 The civil war petered out in mid-1923 after the death in action of IRA chief-of-staff Liam Lynch.
 Shortly afterward, on 24 May 1923, the anti-Treaty forces received an order, issued by Frank Aiken, their chief-of-staff, to "dump arms". Éamon de Valera supported this in his speech "Legion of the Rearguard":

 In de Valera's words, "Further sacrifice of life would now be vain and continuance of the struggle in arms unwise in the national interest and prejudicial to the future of our cause.
 Military victory must be allowed to rest for the moment with those who have destroyed the Republic.
 Other means must be sought to safeguard the nation's right."

 By this time, thousands of republicans were already prisoners of the Free State government led by W. T. Cosgrave; many more were arrested after they dumped arms and returned to civilian life.
 By late 1923, over 12,000 anti-Treaty IRA men were interned.
 The prisoners were released over the following year, with Éamon de Valera the last to leave Kilmainham Gaol in 1924.